About the Economic Society of Singapore

 Background information on Economics & Society as well as the Economic Society of Singapore (ESS) to which this publication belongs can be found under the About tab, while the content from our latest and past issues can be found under the Current Issue and Past Issues tabs respectively.

 Should you be interested in working with us to contribute an article to a future issue of Economics & Society, please follow the instructions in our Call for Articles.

 Thank you for visiting and we wish you an enjoyable and insightful journey through our content!

 - The Economics & Society Editorial team

 Invitation to Contribute to the Next Issue of Economics & Society

 The Economics & Society editorial team would like to invite members of the academia, government, and industry to contribute articles for the next issue of our publication.
-The theme of the next issue is Man and His Neighbour and contributions should discuss issues at the nexus of Economics and the Arts.
+The theme of the next issue is Man & The Law and contributions should discuss issues at the nexus of Economics and the Arts.
 Please contact the following members of the editorial team with your topic of interest via email and we will follow up with you.
 Thank you.